MicrosoftDocs/learn/learn-pr/azure/protect-infrastructure-with-site-recovery/includes/3-site-recovery-setup.md

 ## Updating Azure VM certs

 Every Azure VM you wish to replicate requires the latest root certificates, without them you will not be able to register it with Azure Site Recovery.
-This is done to ensure security is kept watertight.
 A windows VM will need to have all the latest windows updates installed so that the machine has up-to-date trusted root certificates.
 A linux VM requires the same but you will need to contact your distributor.

 ## Account permissions